Rex, Georgia

-Rex (also known as Hollingsworth) is an unincorporated community in Clayton County, Georgia, United States.
+Rex (also known as Hollingsworth) is an unincorporated community in Clayton County, Georgia, United States and Henry County, Georgia also.
 Its elevation is 797 feet (243 m).
-Although Rex is unincorporated, it has a post office, with the ZIP code of 30273; the ZCTA for ZIP Code 30273 had a population of 11,412 at the 2000 census.
+Although Rex is unincorporated, it has a post office, with the ZIP code of 30273; the ZCTA for ZIP code 30273 had a population of 16,580 at the 2020 census.

 History

 A post office called Rex was established in 1882.
 Rex is a name derived from Latin meaning "king".

 The Georgia General Assembly incorporated Rex as a town in 1912.
 The town's municipal charter was repealed in 1922.

 The Historic Rex Village was identified as a place in peril by the 2011 Georgia Historic Trust.